elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

     </tbody>
   </table>

-##### Array fields
+##### Array of string fields

-For array fields, conflict resolution will take place on an element by element basis - that means that the algorithm will not consider or try to solve changes within a single element.
+For array of strings fields, conflict resolution will take place on an element by element basis - that means that the algorithm will not consider or try to solve changes within a single element.
 For example:

 ```
 base: [test1]